 Regardless of whether you are a startup establishing your presence on the market or a company with a tradition seeking to reinvent itself, the logo you choose is your ambassador, and the world needs to be familiarized with it if you want to be successful.

 Since its purpose is to make your brand recognizable, it is of paramount importance to promote it, if it is something your customers and potential customers are not aware of.

 If you have a new logo, particularly if it is drastically different than the previous one, you shouldn’t allow its launch to go without a strong marketing campaign and distribution network.
-Here are several tips which will help you implement this idea.
+Here are several tips that will help you implement this idea.

 Write about it

 If you are at least familiar with digital marketing, then you know content is the king when it comes to attracting the audience’s attention.
-It is no different with promoting your new logo.
+It is no different from promoting your new logo.
 The goals are the same: reaching a larger audience, awaking curiosity, and giving your users a quality piece of reading.

 To achieve all that, the blog post about your new logo must be interesting, catchy, and enticing.
 You can share the story about the beginning of the company and how the original logo came to be or talk about new ideas, people who participated in the creation of your ‘visual ambassador’, anecdotes, and experiences, etc.

 However, a poorly written article is worse than having no article at all, so if your company doesn’t have the staff or the capacity to write a quality blog about the logo, outsource this task to professionals.

 Before you even put your logo out there, tease about it on social media.
 Share short stories, be nostalgic, but optimistic about the future, be funny… Give your audience a chance to guess which one of, for example, three logos that were an option have you chosen.